bevyengine/bevy-website/content/learn/book/assets/processing.md

 these are the same thing - you just ship whatever asset files you get.
 However, some assets need to be converted into a form that is more appropriate for use in a game.

-This is what asset processing was created to do.
-When enabled, assets in your `assets` folder are automatically processed by the registered processors to produce the game-ready versions of assets.
-Your game will automatically use the processed assets (without needing to change anything else).

 As an example, using an ultra-high resolution texture in your game is (probably) not what you want.
 This increases download sizes, slows down loading speeds, and likely reduces rendering performance.
+This would be your "raw" file.
 Usually, these high-quality versions are compressed, downscaled, etc, before being used in a game.
 This final form is our game-ready version.

+We can enable **asset processing** to perform this conversion.
+When enabled, assets in your `assets` folder are automatically processed by the registered processors to produce the game-ready versions of assets.
+Your game will automatically use the processed assets (without needing to change anything else).

 [% callout(type="important") %]